-3.79.
+- 3.79.
 In general.
-In the context of negotiations, it is important that the roles of the various parties, stakeholders and their respective legal counsel are understood and that any conflicts of interest be avoided (e.g. counsel for an investor also advising legitimate tenure right holders regarding their rights and interests).
+In the context of negotiations, it is important that the roles of the various parties, stakeholders and their respective legal counsel are understood and that any conflicts of interest be avoided (e.g. counsel for an investor also advising legitimate tenure right holders regarding their rights and interests). - 3.80.

-3.80.
 Consent and representation.
 In connection with capacity and consent, those who represent the parties or stakeholders in negotiations must be properly authorised, especially if they are to provide consent on behalf of others.
-Depending on the requirements of national law, documentation typically designates the legal representative, describes the scope of the representative's authority and the manner in which the representative consults with and informs the tenure right holders represented.
-The representative's authority should be clearly established, and investors in particular should be sure that those with whom they are negotiating properly represent and can provide consent on behalf of the other parties or stakeholders.
+169 Depending on the requirements of national law, documentation typically designates the legal representative, describes the scope of the representative's authority and the manner in which the representative consults with and informs the tenure right holders represented.
+The representative's authority should be clearly established, and investors in particular should be sure that those with whom they are negotiating properly represent and can provide consent on behalf of the other parties or stakeholders. - 3.81.
+Inclusivity.
+Representation could be a sensitive issue for governments, local communities, and legitimate tenure right holders.
+For governments, it may not be clear which ministry, ministries or even level of government should be included in the negotiations and which one is empowered to consent to the contract.170 Additionally, proper consent to the contract by one ministry does not necessarily imply that another ministry will issue a required permit (see Chapter 4.V.A.1 regarding permits and licenses).
+For legitimate tenure right holders and local communities, there may be customary rules, for example, that restrict the rights of women and youth to be involved and share their views in consultations and negotiations.
+Local communities, as another example, may be made up of various groups and members who do not share the same views on the project.
+The parties should ensure that all voices are represented in the consultations and negotiations process because the project's success will depend on the backing of a diverse range of stakeholders (see Chapter 2.II and Section II above).

-&lt;sup>165 For general rules and commentary on the authority of agents and representation, see UPICC, Chap.
-2.2.
+For general rules and commentary on the authority of agents and representation, see UPICC, Chapter 2.2.